The Bang Calculus Revisited: The Bang Calculus Revisited

+Coming back now to the original term $t$, the following essentially different weak reductions from $t$ to its normal form $\id$ have both length $7$: \end{example}

-As explained above, the strong property expressed in the second item of Thm.~\ref{t:confluence} relies essentially on the fact that reductions are disallowed under bangs.
+As explained above, the strong property expressed in the second item of Theorem~\ref{t:confluence} and illustrated in Example \ref{ex:reduction} relies essentially on the fact that reductions are disallowed under bangs.
+Observe the important role of the $\mathtt L$-context $\termsubs{z}{\termapp{\id'}{\termbang I}}{\Box}$ in the second step of the last reduction sequence.

-\paragraph{{\bf Normal forms and neutral terms}.} A term is said to be \emphdef{$\bangweak$-normal} if there is no $t'$ such that $t \rewrite{\bangweak} t'$, in which case we write $t \not\rewrite{\bangweak}$.
+\paragraph{{\bf Normal forms and neutral terms}} A term is said to be \emphdef{$\bangweak$-normal} if there is no $t'$ such that $t \rewrite{\bangweak} t'$, in which case we write $t \not\rewrite{\bangweak}$.
 This notion can be characterised by means of the following inductive grammars:

-All these terms are $\bangweak$-normal.
+As we shall see (\cf Proposition~\ref{prop:normal}), all these terms are $\bangweak$-normal.
 Moreover, \emphdef{neutral} terms do not produce any kind of redexes when inserted into a context, while \emphdef{neutral-abs} terms (resp. \emphdef{neutral-bang}) may only produce $\sBang$ or $\dBang$ redexes (resp. $\dBeta$ redexes) when inserted into a context.

-The intended meaning of the sets of terms defined above may be summarised as follows: